 Neal Ferreira is a promising lyric tenor with a handsome, masculine tone quality to which he brings a cultivated vocalism and eloquent expression.
 He spent the first seven years of his career as a character tenor with multiple engagements at Florida Grand Opera, Boston Lyric Opera, Glimmerglass Festival, Opera Colorado, and Syracuse Opera (to name a few) in roles from Les Contes d’Hoffman, Tosca, Ariadne auf Naxos, A Midsummer Night’s Dream, and The Magic Flute.
 After undertaking studies with Frank Lopardo, he is now singing leading roles such as Ottavio in Don Giovanni, Romeo in Gounod’s Romeo et Juliette and the title role in Faust, Verdi’s Duke of Mantua in Rigoletto and Edgardo in Lucia di Lammermoor..
-This winter, he sang Tamino for the Boston Youth Symphony.
+This past winter, he sang Tamino for the Boston Youth Symphony.

 As an oratorio soloist, Mr. Ferreira has performed the role of Uriel in Haydn’s The Creation Orff’s Carmina Burana, Bach’s Mass in B minor and Magnificat, Mozart’s Requiem, Rossini’s Petite Messe Solennelle, and Dvorak’s Stabat Mater throughout the New England area.
 He is a regular guest soloist at his alma mater, Providence College, where he has appeared in Handel’s Messiah and Dubois’ Seven Last Words of Christ with the Providence College Orchestra and Chorus.